AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ### Proposing a new version
 The current canonical rollup ("current rollup") can at any point propose voting on a new instance to become canonical and added to the governance version registry contracts.
 It can have it's own logic for determining when it makes sense to do so, and trigger the formal governance vote.
 In the initial deployment it's expected to be done as articulated in the empire stakes back, where a sequencer must flag a desire to upgrade signal as part of Fernet's proposal phase, i.e., they won a random leader election, and a majority of sequencers must do so over a specific time horizon, e.g., 7 days.

 In addition to the current rollup implementation deciding to propose a vote, token holders can lock a sufficient amount of tokens for a sufficient amount of time in order to bypass the current rollup and propose a new version to become canonical next.
 This can be used in the scenario that the rollup implementation is so buggy it is unable to propose a new rollup to replace itself, or is due to potential community disagreement.
-In this secenario of disagreement, it is likely to be a very contentious action - as it implies a large token holder actively disagrees with the current rollup's sequencer set.
+In this scenario of disagreement, it is likely to be a very contentious action - as it implies a large token holder actively disagrees with the current rollup's sequencer set.
 - Current thinking is this would require locking 1% of _total supply_ for 2 years.
 - These tokens must be eligible for voting, as defined below.